-Aside from raising money for the San Mateo County Health Foundation, this poem was read at the Mystic Seaport Museum in Connecticut on Memorial Day, May 25, 2020.
-It was also cited in the Alzheimer’s Poetry Project in Minnesota; used as a resource by the Montgomery Independent School District in Texas; and included in the New Orleans Poetry Festival in Louisiana, The Transcendients Exhibitions which on view until May 16, 2021 at the Japanese American National Museum in Los Angeles and the Maui Arts and Cultural Center in Hawaii on view until December 18, 2021.
-San Mateo County Poet Laureate Aileen Cassinetto was invited to speak about this poem and its extensive impact at the San Mateo County Community & Covid: 4th Town Hall on April 29, 2021.
+“Love in the Time of Covid-19” was officially presented at the San Mateo County Board of Supervisors Meeting on April 21, 2020.
+Aside from raising funds for the San Mateo County Health Foundation, this poem was used as a resource by the Alzheimer’s Poetry Project in Minnesota and the Montgomery Independent School District in Texas.
+It was also featured in Mystic Seaport Museum’s Memorial Day observance in Connecticut, the New Orleans Poetry Festival in Louisiana, Taiji Terasaki’s Transcendients Exhibitions at the Japanese American National Museum in Los Angeles and the Maui Arts and Cultural Center in Hawaii, and the San Mateo County Community & Covid: 4th Town Hall on April 29, 2021.

 Love in the Time of COVID-19